 - Suspenders – another popular item of the 1920s.

 - Gun – if you are going for a gangster look, get yourself a gun.
 And yes, I do mean a fake one!

 The last thing to considering for your costume is the shoes.
 That shouldn’t be a difficult choice because any classic and modern shoes should do.
 It is crucial to match them with your suit.
-Those who are wearing a brown costume can consider their shoes being of the same color.
+Those who are wearing a brown costume can consider their shoes to be of the same color.

 Shiny black shoes are a timeless piece for a good reason.
 Males usually have at least one pair in their wardrobe.
 If you think they are too modern, find more classic black shoes that fit the 1920s timeline.
 If you believe it is suitable for the costume, even boots are an item to consider.